valr300/WebApiCoreRegionMonitor/README.md

-#Notes for installing the WebApiCoreRegionMonitor 1.00
+#Notes for installing the WebApiCoreRegionMonitor 2.00
 -----------------------------------------------------

-The WebApiCoreRegionMonitor has the purpose of collecting visits on your region.
-This product cannot be found in OpenSim at the moment, as i'm working on a version2, But gonna be found in OpenSim at the Valland Shop, see http://www.vallands.ca for more information.
+The WebApiCoreRegionMonitor has the purpose of collecting visits on your OpenSim region.
+You can find the OpenSim part at the VallandShop (hop://hg.osgrid.org:80/ValLands/1180/815/52), see http://www.vallands.ca for more information.

 You need dotnet 8.0.31 to run the WebApiCoreRegionMonitor.